Acuant/JavascriptWebSDKV11/SimpleHTMLApp/docs/MigrationDetails.md

 If you are using custom camera implementations, review the **Use Your Own Custom Live Capture UI** section of the Readme because the process has changed.

+If you are using an implementation that loads the SDK at a later point (for example, after the page is fully loaded), once the scripts are fully loaded, call the following function:

+	loadAcuantSdk();

 ----------